Mishneh Torah: Contemporary reaction

-Critics and criticism
+Contemporary criticism

 The Mishneh Torah was strongly opposed almost as soon as it appeared.
 Major sources of contention were the absence of sources and the belief that the work appeared to be intended to supersede study of the Talmud.
 Some criticisms appear to have been less rational in nature.
 Indeed, Maimonides quotes the Talmud in stating that one should study the Talmud for a third of one's study time.

 The most sincere but influential opponent, whose comments are printed parallel to virtually all editions of the Mishneh Torah, was Rabbi Abraham ben David of Posquières (Raavad III, France, 12th century).

 Many critics were especially bitter against the new methods which he had employed, and the very peculiarities which he had regarded as merits in his work failed to please his opponents because they were innovations.
 Thus they reproached him because he departed from the Talmudic order and introduced a division and arrangement of his own, and because he dared to sometimes decide according to the Tosefta and the Jerusalem Talmud as against the Babylonian Talmud.

 Especially sharp was the blame heaped upon Maimonides because he neglected to cite his sources; this was considered an evidence of his superciliousness, since it made it difficult, if not absolutely impossible, for scholars to verify his statements, and compelled them to follow his decisions absolutely.
 Yet, despite all this, Maimonides remained certain that in the future the Mishneh Torah would find great influence and acceptance.
 This is boldly expressed in a letter to his student Rabbi Yoseph ben ha-rav Yehudah:

 And all that I've described to you regarding those who won't accept it [the Mishneh Torah] properly, that is uniquely in my generation.
 However, in future generations, when jealousy and the lust for power will disappear, all of Israel will subsist [lit. "we be satiated"] on it alone, and will abandon all else besides it without a doubt – except for those who seek something to be involved with all their lives, even though it doesn't achieve a purpose.